Battery Charging Service

 Constant Current

-Constant current chargers vary the voltage they apply to the battery to maintain a constant current flow, switching off when the voltage reaches the level of a full charge.
-This design is usually used for nickel-cadmium and nickel-metal hydride cells or batteries.
+Constant current chargers adjust the applied voltage to maintain a steady current flow into the battery.
+Charging continues until the battery voltage reaches the level associated with a full charge, at which point the charger switches off.
+This charging method is commonly used for nickel-cadmium and nickel-metal-hydride cells and batteries.

 Taper Current